kevinkre/InspireMusic/README.md

         <img alt="Demo" src="https://img.shields.io/badge/Repo | Space-SenseVoice?labelColor=&label=SenseVoice&color=green"></a>
 </p>

-## Discussion & Communication
+## Community & Discussion

-You can directly discuss on [Github Issues](https://github.com/FunAudioLLM/InspireMusic/issues).
+* Please support our community project 🌟 by starring it on GitHub 🙏

-Welcome to join our DingTalk and WeChat groups to share and discuss algorithms, technology, and user experience feedback.
+* Welcome to join our DingTalk and WeChat groups to share and discuss algorithms, technology, and user experience feedback.
 You may scan the following QR codes to join our official chat groups accordlingly.

 <p align="center">
   <table>